Abdanny2/Abdiel-Danastor/README.md

 This is an HTML5 version code of my resume.

-Unfortunately, I'm still in the process of learning CSS3.
+I'm still in the process of writing the code in CSS3 for the template of the resume.
-I apologize for the fact that my resume doesn't have a nice template yet.